d4l3k/fn.lc/content/post/dropbike.md

 The API key was revoked shortly after.
 I checked it several hours later and it no longer worked.

+### Wed, Sep 19, 2018 at 2:00 PM

+I went out to check if the bike unlocking still worked, seems to be fixed.
+It threw some weird errors and hid the bikes from the map, but it didn't unlock them anymore.

 ## Recommendations